 Mid-Tier

-Bumping up to $300 to $400 devices gets you a good bit more, and this is where you think most outdoor folks are best served.
+Bumping up to $300-400 devices gets you a good bit more, and this is where you think most outdoor folks are best served.
 For one, mid-tier devices all use the gold-standard Iridium network, which has truly global coverage and quick send-and-receive times.
 You also almost always get an on-device messaging ability, even if it is a little clunky.

 An important factor in your choice should also include the price of the subscription, and while it’s gone up slightly recently, the $15 a month you’ll pay for the Garmin inReach Messenger ($300) or inReach Mini 2 ($400) is still a solid deal for the lowest tiered plan.
-These devices will also last a good bit longer than budget ones, with between 14 and 28 days of runtime.
+These devices will also last significantly longer than budget ones, with a runtime of between 14 and 28 days.

 Premium

 Spending the big bucks will get you all the bells and whistles, and the $600 Garmin GPSMAP 67i is part GPS, part messenger, and for those who need a one-and-done unit, this is it.
-A full-color screen and predictive texting makes clacking out a message easy, and the host of other features really bumps up the value.
+A full-color screen and predictive texting make clacking out a message easy, and the host of other features really bump up the value.

-For the same price, you could also get into a new Apple iPhone 14, which now hosts satellite messaging.
-The big question will be how much they’ll charge for the service once the promotional free period runs out.
+For the same price, you could also get into a new Apple iPhone or T-Mobile Phone, which now hosts satellite messaging.
+The Iridium GO! ($855) is certainly specialized, but for the money, you’re getting a satellite phone, messenger, and internet hotspot in one device.

 Frequently Asked Questions